bodywork-ml/bodywork-ml-pipeline-project/README.md

     --git-repo-branch=master
 ```

-Each scheduled workflow will attempt to re-run the workflow, end-to-end, as defined by the state of this repository's `master` branch at the time of execution, performing rolling-updates to service-deployments and automatic roll-backs in the event of failures.
+Each scheduled workflow will attempt to re-run the workflow, end-to-end, as defined by the state of this repository's `master` branch at the time of execution - performing rolling-updates to service-deployments and automatic roll-backs in the event of failure.

 To get the execution history for all `iris-classification` jobs use,